ManagedITStack/labtech_decode_scriptxml/README.md

 of Labtech's exported XML scripts.
 Please publish any script step mappings that you learn to Mappings.md in this repository.

+Please note that any script that is must be repacked/reencoded before you can import it back into labtech.

 Enjoy.

 EXAMPLE: